 - Minimum of six years of proven leadership experience with significant accomplishment in business, civil society, politics, or media.

-- Be a citizen or permanent resident of a participating country – for more see the country listing and selection region maps provided below
+- Be a citizen of a participating country – for more see the country listing and selection region maps provided below

 - Be available for six months of distance learning, 24 days of travel exchange, and active alumni engagement upon completion of the fellowship